pycommons.processes package

 ... except TypeError as te:

-env should be an instance of typing.Mapping but is int, namely 1.
+env should be an instance of any in {typing.Iterable, typing.Mapping} b

 >>> str(Command("x", env=dict()))[0:10]